 - Each spouse's general interest in keeping the business

 - Potential future growth and earnings value

 Because of the nature of equitable distribution, dividing a business is complicated.
 Fair market value can be hard to calculate if the business was recently formed, or if one spouse would value it more than a reasonable buyer would purchase it for.

 The valuation of assets belonging to your business is one of the most important factors that determine the outcome.
 Whether the fair market value is accurately tallied can significantly impact your future financial certainty.

 Businesses are ordinarily valued as of the date of judgment, but forensic accountants can be used, especially in a high-asset divorce, to obtain details about the current and future value of the business.

-At Siegel & Kaufman, P.C., our attorneys' experience is anchored in protecting your financial future after your divorce.
+At Siegel, Colin & Kaufman, our attorneys' experience is anchored in protecting your financial future after your divorce.
 Business division requires highly developed skills in property and business division.

 Our firm has handled many cases, especially high-asset divorces that involve the division of their business entities, and we understand your concerns and needs.
 We thoughtfully approach your business assets and determine fair valuations to get settlements and judgments that fairly divide your business and protect your future.

-At Siegel & Kaufman, P.C., our lawyers can work closely with you to ensure the fairness of the equitable division of your business.
+At Siegel, Colin & Kaufman, our lawyers can work closely with you to ensure the fairness of the equitable division of your business.
 Our Stamford office is off I-95 at exit 9.
 Call us to schedule an appointment at 203-326-5145 or reach out to us via email.